ethicalabs-ai/FlowerTune-LLM-Labs/README.md

 By combining DevOps best practices such as infrastructure as code (IaC) with Flower's federated learning framework, we enable scalable and reproducible AI/ML research.

+---

+For more details about the FlowerTune LLM initiative, pleasse visit [FlowerTune LLM Leaderboard](https://flower.ai/benchmarks/llm-leaderboard/) 🚀

 ## Features

 - Cookiecutter-based project templates for easy experiment setup.